 4 to 1 BALUNs are commonly used with Windom's, Off-Center fed, and Sky-wire loops cut for 75/80 and 160 meters.

-6 to 1 BALUNs are sometimes used with Off-center fed antennas that are installed above 70 feet.
+6 to 1 BALUNs are sometimes used with antennas that are fed with 300 ohm feed line.

 9 to 1 BALUNs are the BALUN of choice when feeding end-fed, long-wire antennas.